 If you have done everything above right, please, but please, please, please… don’t mess up at the very end.
 What is this next step?
 Your destination page.
 Your Landing-Page.

-Most marketers focus on everything above and then completely mess up at the very end of this conversion funnel.
+Most marketers focus on everything above to get great open metrics and then completely mess up at the very end of this conversion funnel.
 How?
 Here’s a few examples:

 Ok, I know you’ve been working hard on your homepage to convert your average visitors, but your Homepage should not be your Landing-Page for these campaigns.
 And the main reason is, you might not be changing your Homepage for every single campaign you’re doing on different channels, am I right?